 So, there you are, face all going through yet another cystic acne inflammation.
 You badly need to do something about it, but… The doctor isn’t available, and your dermatologist decided to take their summer holiday.
 So, what are you going to do?
 Sitting on your hands is not an option.

 Lucky for you, we have taken the time to do some research and provide a list of some of the best DIY spot treatments for acne.
-From crushed aspirin to ice packs, clay masks, honey, tea tree oil and more, these spot treatments can - at least - alleviate your cystic acne if not cure it.
+From crushed aspirin to face packs, ice packs, clay masks, honey, tea tree oil and more, these spot treatments can - at least - alleviate your cystic acne if not cure it.
 For more information and a dozen recipes, visit our article on DIY spot treatments for acne.

 Don’t let the phrase “chemical peel” put you off - it’s a pretty safe and controlled procedure involving the application of an exfoliating substance, such as salicylic acid, to the skin.
 The purpose of a chemical peel is to remove - and rejuvenate - the surface layer of the skin.
 This is why chemical peels are mostly used in the treatment of scars.
 Which is a much greater problem for people with cystic acne.